alker0/chezmoi.vim/README.md

 packadd chezmoi.vim
 ```

-You can also use the favorite plugin manager, in that case, make your plugin manager load this plugin earlier than others.
-You must **not** load this plugin lazily.
+You can also use the favorite plugin manager but you must **not** load this plugin lazily for detecting filetype correctly.
+You also have to load `chezmoi.vim` earlier than others unless you enable the `g:chezmoi#use_tmp_buffer` option.

 # Usage